-Ten Lessons Learnt About Globalisation
+Ten Lessons Learned About Globalisation

-“At an IAMCP Spain social event in Marbella during 2014, we had the privilege to meet and hear Fernando Martín talk about the internationalization process of his company AERTEC Solutions.* Fernando’s presentation “Learning to Be International” was interestingly articulated in “ten lessons learnt”, reflecting their experience.
+“At an IAMCP Spain social event in Marbella during 2014, we had the privilege to meet and hear Fernando Martín talk about the internationalization process of his company AERTEC Solutions.* Fernando’s presentation “Learning to Be International” was interestingly articulated in “ten lessons learnt”, reflecting on their experience.
 We asked Fernando to re-work his presentation into a blog post, which he kindly did, so today we thank him and AERTEC Solutions for sharing their solid advice with you on the TBK Consult blog.
 Their “lessons” are useful for most technology-based businesses.”
 Wagner Moll, TBK Consult.

 As the Marketing Manager for AERTEC Solutions, I’ve seen my company’s globalisation process first hand.

 It all began 13 years ago with our first contract outside Spain.
 Since then, we’ve managed to carry out projects in 19 countries spread out over the five continents.
 We’ve made many mistakes along the way, which could be summed up in these ten lessons we’ve learnt:

 - Lesson 1 – Go Out And Compete

 Nobody’s waiting for us out there.
 We’ve got to be aware that the geographic market we’re targeting already has its demand covered, probably by services and/or products very similar to our own, which are already perfectly adapted to existing needs.
 Get ready because you’re going to have to “fight your corner”.

 - Lesson 2 – Base Yourself On What Truly Differentiates You

 - Lesson 3 – Don’t Go After All Opportunities